elucian/bee/syntax/keywords.md

 ## Bee Keywords

-Bee uses reserved keywords to create statements.
+Bee uses 26 reserved keywords to create statements.
 You can not use these keywords as identifiers.

 ```
 2: if,
 3: asm, cpp, bee,
-4: read, unit, when, else, exit, fail, pass, loop, stop, over
+4: read, when, else, exit, fail, pass, loop, stop, over
 5: class, range, value, write, print, alter, cycle, while, solve,
-6: aspect, global, static
+6: aspect, object, global, static
 ```

 ### Definition statements